 DRINKING-WATER ON TREK

 Accommodations on the mountain are simple in tea hoses/ Trekking Lodges.
-The rooms come usually in double occupancy with a wooden bed, blankets, mattresses, pillows, attached bathrooms (not everywhere), and the view is spectacular from the rooms of mountain tea houses.
-Likewise, single rooms are available it will be provided for solo female travelers.
+The rooms come usually in double occupancy with a wooden bed, blankets, mattresses, pillows, and attached bathrooms (not everywhere), and the view is spectacular from the rooms of mountain tea houses.
+Likewise, single rooms are available they will be provided for solo female travelers.

 We will ensure and accommodate you to the best available tea houses with great views of the mountain and sceneries during the trek

 NOTE: Kathmandu has a large range of luxury stars hotel offers to select for your stay.
 However, we will also be pleased to be part of this help to make the reservations for the 4 50 5 starts hotel booking as well on request.

 Choose the best month for your remarkable trekking experience of a lifetime!
 Nepal has five seasons like many other countries; spring, Summer, Monsoon, Autumn, and Winter.
 Among all these seasons there is mainly two distinct trekking season for Everest Base Camp or any region treks in Nepal which are autumn and spring.